johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/workflow.md

 * Call the asynchronous Google Speech API to do auto voice recognition.
 * Perform speaker change recognition.
 There is a Google API for this.
 * Add speaker identification.
 This will use speech processing software on the server.
-* Put the information into a JSON format for further processing.</li>
+* Put the information into a JSON format for further processing.
 * Split the video, audio and trancript files into 3 minute work segments, so that multiple volunteers can work simultaneously on proofreading.

 ## Proofread Transcribed Text [Manual step]